-In fact, it can feel like a catch-22.
+It can feel unfair.
 You need customers to prove your idea works, but you can’t get customers until you’ve proven it works.
+It’s a tough loop – and every founder gets stuck in it at some point.

 1. Build something people want